 Drawing extensively on the intergovernmental approach to implementing FATCA, the OECD developed the Common Reporting Standard ("CRS") to address the issue of offshore tax evasion on a global basis.
 Pursuant to the CRS, financial institutions based in participating CRS jurisdictions (such as the Fund) must report to their local tax authorities personal and account information of investors and, where appropriate, controlling persons resident in other participating CRS jurisdictions which have an agreement in place with the financial institution's jurisdiction to exchange information.
 Tax authorities in participating CRS jurisdictions will exchange such information on an annual basis.
-The first information exchanges are expected to begin in 2017.
 Luxembourg has enacted legislation to implement the CRS.
 As a result, the Fund will be required to comply with the CRS due diligence and reporting requirements adopted by Luxembourg.